lakarora/cs326-final-tau/docs/milestone2.md

 For this milestone the work had been divided as such:

-- Lakshay Arora - Login and Sign Up and OTP
+- Lakshay Arora - Login, Sign Up and OTP
-- Nishade Ranade - Sell Book, My Profile
+- Nishad Ranade - Sell Book, My Profile
 - Nathan Grant - Search book, User Ratings

+**Lakshay** set up the base server and modules, and did the Login as well and Sign Up APIs, with email address verification done with an OTP.
+Also set up a dummy request-response model that will check availability for username, email address, and will ensure that the OTP entered for verification matches the one sent to the email address.
+Also set up browser cookies to ensure that a user is logged before accessing any of the other APIs.

+**Nishad** started with the Options page, and then implemented the My Profile with a dummy request-response handler, which grabs your own information from the database.
+Also did the Sell Book page, where a user can input book details, make a request to the server to get the Amazon Used Price for the book through a scraper, decide the price of the posted book based on that, and then post the book for sale.

-Lakshay started by creating the server files and making a skeleton for the login and sign up functionalities.
-He then set up the routing for the account options page and set up browser cookies for the username.
-Nishade implemented the profile page with a dummy request-response handler.
-He also implemented the javascript for the select action page, used after you log in.
-Nathan did the search book page and set it up so that the server just returns a dummy response variable.
-He also did the rate user page in which the rating is passed to the server and a confirmation is returned.
-After accepting you are returned to the options page.
+**Nathan** did the search book page and set it up with a request-response model where the server takes the search query and returns (currently fake) search results.
+He also did the Rate User page in which the rating is passed to the server and a confirmation is returned.
+After accepting you are returned to the Options page.